camaraproject/Commonalities/documentation/API-design-guidelines-remainder.md

 This part must contain the list of published functions, with the following description:
 - URI functionality.
-- HTTP Methods.
-For each one, the following shall be included:
-   - Functionality summary.
-   - Functionality method description.
-   - Optionally `tags` object for each API operation - Title Case is the recommended style for tag names.
-   - Request param list, making reference to "Request params" part.
-   - Supported responses list, describing success and errors cases.
-   - Allowed content type (“application/json”, “text/xml”…)

 ### 11.3 Request Parameters

-This part contains a list of expected payload requests, if any.
-This description should have the following items:
-- Parameter name, used to reference it in other sections
-- Parameter description
-- Parameter place (header, route…)
-- Type (basic types like strings, integers, complex objects, ...)
-- Required field or optional flag

 ### 11.4 Response Structure